What to Pack for a Cruise

 Do you remember the last coffee you had on a cruise ship?
 I bet your scalded fingers do.
 If I had a nickel for every ounce of coffee I lost walking up and down those stairs, I’d have enough to treat my third-degree burns.
 And, you’ll have to make four or five trips there and back to get your regular caffeine fix.
 Bring your favorite coffee mug, fill ‘er up, and lounge around like Juan Valdez.

-Cruise Packing Tip #2 – Smarter Cruise Carry-on
+What to Pack for a Cruise, Tip #2 – Smarter Cruise Carry-on

 Once you check your bags, you won’t see them again for roughly six hours.
 If you plan to hit the hot tub, bring your bathing suit.
 If you plan to hit the buffet, bring your dentures.
 Whatever you’ll need for the first half of the day, stick it in your carry on bag.